robertwenner/comics/doc/outputs.md

 This module adds a `htmllink` hash to each comic.
 The keys in that hash are languages (with initial upper case letter), pointing to yet another hash.
-That hash has a list of link text to (absolute) URL of the referred comic's HTML page.
+That hash has a list of link text to (relative) URL of the referred comic's HTML page.

 Link target `.svg` files can be given as (full or partial) paths or just